 Looking after elderly relatives during lockdown can be challenging.
 Having said that we want to do our very best for our loved ones.
 I have two older relatives that I worry about.
 One already has issues around immunity and the other thinks they may well have had Coronavirus before lockdown began.
+The second one is looking into ear wax removal in London as he struggles to hear too often.
 Every individual and family has their own unique set of circumstances in these testing times.
 It is scary when we are told that it is the elderly with underlying health conditions that are most at risk from this rotten virus.
 So what is the best advice when it comes to looking after elderly relatives during lockdown?

 Communication is key